-Individuals who are over the age of 65 are at increased risk of Ambien overdose 2.
-Individuals who have a history of substance abuse or who are currently abusing it are also at increased risk of an Ambien overdose.
-Ambien is a medication that is prescribed for use as needed when a patient is having difficulty sleeping, but it is not intended for everyday use 1.
-However, some people enjoy the sedative-hypnotic effects of Ambien and may use the drug to elicit specific side effects 3.
+Individuals who are over the age of 65 are at increased risk of Ambien overdose.2 Individuals who have a history of substance abuse or who are currently abusing Ambien are also at increased risk of Ambien overdose.
+Ambien is a medication that is prescribed for use as needed when a patient is having difficulty sleeping, but it is not intended for everyday use.1 However, some people enjoy the sedative-hypnotic effects of Ambien and may use the drug to elicit specific side effects.3

-Though it may be relatively less addictive than benzodiazepine sedative-hypnotics, it still carries a risk of dependence and compulsive misuse.
-Research has shown that Ambien use and abuse are on the rise in the United States and in Europe and is more common in people who have a history of abusing other drugs, especially alcohol.
-Many people who become dependent on Ambien and then stop taking the drug will experience withdrawal symptoms, including increased insomnia, anxiety, and in rare cases, seizures 3.
+Though it may be relatively less addictive than benzodiazepine sedative-hypnotics, Ambien still carries a risk of dependence and compulsive misuse.
+Research has shown that Ambien use and abuse are on the rise in the United States and Europe, and it is more common among people who have a history of abusing other drugs, especially alcohol.
+Many people who become dependent on Ambien and then stop taking the drug will experience withdrawal symptoms, including increased insomnia, anxiety, and, in rare cases, seizures.3

-If an individual who has been using Ambien over a significant period of time builds a tolerance to the drug, he or she may be motivated to take increasingly larger doses and, in doing so, may be at greater risk of an overdose.
-Individuals who have built up a tolerance to the drug then stop taking Ambien for a period of time may experience a lowering of tolerance.
-Should they then resume using it at the previous level, overdose may be more likely.
+If an individual who has been using Ambien over a significant period of time builds a tolerance to the drug, he or she may be motivated to take increasingly larger doses and, in doing so, may be at greater risk of overdose.
+Individuals who have built up a tolerance to the drug and stop taking Ambien for a period of time may experience a lowering of tolerance.
+Should they then resume using Ambien at the previous level, overdose may be more likely.

-One of the most common causes of Ambien overdose is the combination of other drugs, also known as polysubstance use.
+One of the most common causes of Ambien overdose is the combination of Ambien with other drugs, also known as polysubstance use.
 Polysubstance use occurs when a person consumes more than one drug or alcohol at the same time.
-Individuals who consume alcohol, antianxiety medications, other sedatives, or painkillers while taking Ambien are at increased risk of overdosing.2
+Individuals who consume alcohol, anti-anxiety medications, other sedatives, or painkillers while taking Ambien are at increased risk of overdosing.2

 What to Do If You Overdose on Ambien